The Cross at Wears Valley

-The cross was also erected as a landmark for Pigeon Forge to remind ourselves and the millions of visitors who come here of the great sacrifice made by Jesus Christ who died on a cross over 2,000 years ago.
+First Baptist Church Pigeon Forge erected the huge white Cross just off the Parkway near the intersection of Wears Valley as a landmark for Pigeon Forge to remind ourselves and the millions of visitors who come here of the great sacrifice made by Jesus Christ who died on a cross over 2,000 years ago.
+Many visitors tell us they found us "through the Cross" or by searching for more information about it.
+The Cross remains a local icon that continues guiding followers to Christ and our church.

 "For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God."
 1 Corinthians 1:18